dmotte/desktainer/example/README.md

 # example

+TODO get rid of this directory.
+I guess you can move the useful scripts elsewhere, such as to `misc/scripts` or something

 This is an example of how to extend the [dmotte/desktainer](https://github.com/dmotte/desktainer) Docker image.
 You can use this for inspiration.

 ## Usage